The Government has directed the Ministry of Health to develop a new set of performance measures to improve health outcomes for New Zealanders.

 Obesity is particularly concerning in children as it is associated with a wide range of health conditions and increased risk of premature onset of illness.
 It can also affect a child’s immediate health, educational attainment and quality of life.

-The new Raising healthy kids health target focuses on intervening in the early stages of life to ensure positive, sustained effects on health.
+The Raising healthy kids health target focuses on intervening in the early stages of life to ensure positive, sustained effects on health.

 The target will ensure four-year-olds identified as obese while getting their B4 School Check will be offered a referral to manage any medical complication and any services they and their family may find helpful to support healthy eating and activity.